The GOP Wants to Pass Trump’s Tax Cuts This Week. Here’s What They Need to Do.

 Where We Are Now

-The House passed its tax overhaul bill on November 16; it was unveiled two weeks earlier, and no hearings were held on the legislation.
-The vote was 227-to-205, with opposition from all Democrats and 13 Republicans – most of whom are from New York, New Jersey or California.
+The House passed its tax-overhaul bill on November 16; it had been unveiled two weeks earlier, and no hearings were held on the legislation.
+The vote was 227 to 205, with opposition from all Democrats and 13 Republicans — most of whom are from New York, New Jersey, or California.

 Now Senate Republicans are looking to hold a vote on their version of the bill by the end of the week.